reductstore/website/blog/2024-01-28-reductstore-v1_8_0-released/index.md

 #### Conditional Replication

 ReductStore does more than just mirror data; it also provides conditions based on labels to filter data before sending it to another instance.
 This type of data reduction helps reduce traffic and extend storage time for important data.
+For example, you can label records as "anomalous" and replicate only those records to a remote instance.

 ### Typical Use Cases

-We will soon provide detailed information about use cases for replication.
-For now, let's briefly discuss two scenarios where replication can help simplify your application.
+Replication is a powerful feature that can be used in many ways.
+However, let's briefly discuss two scenarios where replication can help simplify your application.

 #### Local Replication

 In this use case, we have a computer vision application that detects product anomalies using images from a CV camera.
 The detection algorithm labels images as good or anomalous and stores them in the data bucket.
 We receive a few images per second, and the disk space is only sufficient to store a few days' worth of data.
 This amounts to a lot of images, and we would like to improve or validate our model with anomalous images.
-Unfortunately, anomalies occur very rarely, and we don't have enough images within our storage capacity.
+Unfortunately, anomalies occur very rarely, and we can't collect enough anomalous images in our storage time window.

 This is a perfect case for replication.
 We can create an additional bucket with a small quota and replicate only the anomalous images there.
 Depending on the quota chosen, it may store a few months' worth of data, which could be sufficient for our purposes.